pooyafayyaz/Gloss2Text/README.md

 The pre-trained model is located [here](https://drive.google.com/drive/folders/1aoiBWg0-_iQ9JaWG4uscJuTMGJyvpnSL?usp=drive_link), download it and put it in the 'pretrained' folder,

 ## License :books:
-Note that the code depends on other libraries, including PyTorch, HugginFace, Two-Stram Network, and use the Phonix-2014 dataset which each have their own respective licenses that must also be followed.
+This code depends on several libraries, including PyTorch, HuggingFace, and Two-Stream Network.
+It also uses the Phoenix-2014T dataset.
+Please ensure compliance with their respective licenses.